silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ## Install only software into an existing Kubernetes cluster

-To install AMD Enterprise AI Suite in an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
+To install {{ name_secondary }} in an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
 This assumes there is a working Kubernetes cluster to deploy into, and the current Kubeconfig context refers to that cluster.

 For the Cluster Forge `deploy` release: